Find information related to your college tuition bill, payments, holds, tuition waivers, and installment-payment options.

 Billing, Payments, Refunds, and Tuition Waivers

-Student Charges —The Office of Student Accounts does not set rates for all student charges.
+Student Charges —The Office of Student Accounts and Accounting does not set rates for all student charges.
 However, staff can help answer many questions that students have about these charges.
 Please note that fees for tuition, room, meal plans, health insurance and other services are subject to change.
 The Office of Student Accounts will update fees on their Web site when a fee is changed.

 Tax Relief Act of 1997 — Information on tax credits.